In this article

 Table of contents

-But filing your small business taxes for the first time doesn’t have to be a stressful affair.
-These days, there’s smart accounting software for small businesses that can help you keep track of your business records and receipts in real-time, monitoring your spend as you go.
+Filing your small business taxes for the first time doesn’t have to be a stressful affair.
+These days, there’s smart accounting software for small businesses that can help you keep track of your business records and receipts in real time, monitoring your spend as you go.
 That way, you’re not buried under a pile of paperwork when tax season rolls around.

 Why you need to file taxes as a small business

 For small business owners, the penalties associated with misreporting taxes depend on the extent of the mistake.
-Here are just a few of the ways improperly filing your business taxes (or not filing them at all) can sting:
+Meeting tax obligations protects your business from the following:

 What taxes do small businesses have to pay?

-Depending on your business activities and corporate structure, you may have a different tax rate at the local, state, and federal level as a small business owner.
+Depending on your business activities and corporate structure, you may have a different tax rate at the local, state, and federal levels as a small business owner.

 Some of the primary types of taxes small businesses can expect include: